-The end of the school year can be a nervous time for students, especially those that will be making the jump into elementary school, middle school, high school or college next fall.
-These transitioning students are left with a variety of questions -- from curiosities about academic rigor to managing a social life and coursework, to worries about using a combination lock.
-(It took me more than a couple tries.)
+The end of the school year can be a nervous time for students, especially those that will be making a major transition into elementary school, middle school, high school or college next fall.
+For these students, there are many curiosities and questions about academic rigor, managing a social life and coursework, and worries about using a combination lock.
+(It took me more than a couple of tries.)

-Fortunately, there are plenty of resources on the web that offer useful information for all stakeholders -- parents, students, educators and administrators -- that will help ensure successful transition.
-Here are a few for each major stepping stone in the K-12 pipeline.
+Fortunately, there are plenty of resources on the web offering useful information for all stakeholders -- parents, students, educators and administrators -- that will help ensure successful transition to the next major stepping stone.
+Here are a few for each milestone in the K-12 pipeline and beyond.

 The First Day of School: From Early Education to Elementary School

 - Perspectives on Kindergarten: The Transition to Elementary School: This blog from Stanford University highlights strategies to help students prepare for kindergarten, but also includes tips for students entering their first year of elementary school.
 The article will certainly answer many questions about your child’s early education development.

 - Transitioning to Elementary School: Tips and Strategies for Students with Disabilities: MyChildWithoutLimits.org highlights some great transition strategies to help students with special needs succeed in elementary school.

 - Preparing Your Child for Elementary School: OneToughJob.org produced this blog offering some quick tips for helping your child transition into elementary school.

 - Transitions to School: What Helps Children Succeed?: This post from the American Psychological Association features three strategies that can help students succeed in early learning programs, whether PreK or elementary school.
 One of the most insightful suggestions is for teachers to build strong parent partnerships, and there are several ideas for accomplishing that.